-House Rules relate to -
+House Rules relate to:

-- the emission of noise (from within the boarding house and also the external spaces); - prohibition of large gatherings and parties on the premises; - interference with the peace and quiet of other residents and neighbours; - volume of television and music players; - control of alcohol intake and prohibition of illegal substances; and - anti-social behaviour.
+- The emission of noise (from within the boarding house and the external spaces); - o prohibition of large gatherings and parties on the premises; - o interference with the peace and quiet of other residents and neighbours; - o volume of television and music players; - o control of alcohol intake and prohibition of illegal substances; and - o anti-social behaviour. - Parking of vehicles.

 The emission of noise and appropriate hours for noise emission is dictated in legislation and enforced by parties such as the local Council.

-The on-site manager is to be familiar with the legislative requirements and rules and be aware of the relevant authorities that are responsible for enforcement of noise issues.
+The off site manager is to be familiar with the legislative requirements and rules and be aware of the relevant authorities that are responsible for enforcement of noise issues.